Skip to main content

 • TSB-M-09(5)I, Amendment to the Definition of New York Source Income of a Nonresident Individual

-My primary office is inside New York State, but I am telecommuting from outside of the state due to the COVID-19 pandemic.
+My primary office is inside New York State, but I am telecommuting from outside of the state.
 Do I owe New York taxes on the income I earn while telecommuting?

-If you are a nonresident whose primary office is in New York State, your days telecommuting during the pandemic are considered days worked in the state unless your employer has established a bona fide employer office at your telecommuting location.
+If you are a nonresident whose primary office is in New York State, your days telecommuting are considered days worked in the state unless your employer has established a bona fide employer office at your telecommuting location.

 There are a number of factors that determine whether your employer has established a bona fide employer office at your telecommuting location.
 In general, unless your employer specifically acted to establish a bona fide employer office at your telecommuting location, you will continue to owe New York State income tax on income earned while telecommuting.